FranklinBarto/FranklinBarto/README.md

     </a>
 </p>

-### 👋  I’m Franklin Barto, a software developer building things on the web!
+### 👋  I’m Franklin Barto and I build things on the web!

-Primarily, I work as a full stack dev, but also have experience in Product Design, DevOps, and Data Science.
+Primarily, I work as a full stack dev, but also have experience in UI/UX, DevOps, Data Science and AI/ML.

-I'm currently learning AI/ML.

 ---